 One time George, which was his real name when he was on medication, went with me to Macy's and purchased a small refrigerator with a lock so that my over-anxious Labrador would not break into the fridge.
-Edgar, when he was George, was extremely generous and concerned that my dog might develop a severe case of diarrhea from eating two pounds of prime rib in one sitting.
+Edgar, when he was George, was extremely generous and concerned that my NYU students and the underground worked/shopped.
+I dog might develop a severe case of diarrhea from eating two pounds of prime rib in one sitting.
 "The refrigerator lock is a great precaution," he remarked.